son-of-mountain/ml-foundation/README.md

 # Foundation for Machine Learning

-you can check more of this course at codedex.com
+you can check more of this course at codedex.com, a gamified platform for learning.

 ## Course
 <a href="https://www.codedex.io/github-students">click here</a>